The Cottonwood Countdown

 The devious brainchild of Lazarus Lake, the creator of the Barkley Marathons, a Backyard Ultra is a no-frills trail running race that almost anyone can attempt.

 The rules are simple.
-At 8:00 a.m. on Saturday, October 12, 2024, the horn sounds to start the race.
+At 9:00 a.m. on Saturday, the horn sounds to start the race.
 Runners complete a lap of the 6.7km trail (compact gravel rail trail, beside a lake, partially forested, and partially in a mountain meadow.
-Deceptively challenging).
+It's deceptively challenging).
 Runners need to finish within one hour - which is achievable by most, even beginners.

 If you don't finish in the hour, or choose not to start the next hour, you're eliminated from the race and you're listed as DNF (did not finish).